RPT-Canada's steel town still nervous despite tariff reprieve

 Canadian negotiators are weighing the interests of the relatively small sector, responsible for about 22,000 direct Canadian jobs and C$9.0 billion ($7.0 billion) in U.S. exports, against those of bigger industries like auto manufacturing and politically influential groups like dairy farmers.

 “I don’t think we’re at the end of it.
-Now it’s being used as leverage,” said Hamilton Port Authority Chief Executive Officer Ian Hamilton.
-“President Trump is putting a lot of pressure on everybody.”
+Now it’s being used as leverage,” said Hamilton Port Authority Chief Executive Officer Ian Hamilton.“President Trump is putting a lot of pressure on everybody.”

 Hamilton, population 700,000, has pushed to diversify its economy, with better transit links to Toronto and affordable homes that are attracting families priced out of Canada’s biggest city.
 A C$139-million project is underway to clean up coal tar that contaminates the harbor and condos are replacing once empty downtown storefronts.